 In a webinar with Google’s Gary Illyes at Search Engine Journal, he pointed out that it’s just not feasible for large sites to have accurate file names for all their images (Pinterest, for example).
 Illyes said this was more of a nice to have than a requirement for ranking.

 But more recently, John Mueller said the URL and file name do matter:

 Use a good URL structure for your image files.
 Google uses the URL path as well as the file name to help it understand your images.

 Also, if you move or rename an image file, set up a 301 redirect from the old URL to the new one.

 When you add structured data to your webpage’s HTML, your image results can be richer.
 Extra bits of information can show along with the image.
 And that can encourage more clicks and visitors to your site.

-Google says in its image best practices page (linked to earlier) that “when it makes sense, consider placing the most important image near the top of the page.”
+In its image best practices page (linked to earlier), Google says that “when it makes sense, consider placing the most important image near the top of the page.”

 But in the SEJ webinar, Illyes said that you can put an image “pretty much anywhere on the page” and it can be picked up and shown in Google Images if it’s relevant to the query.